-- Your ability to repay debt outside bankruptcy.
+- The ability to repay debt outside bankruptcy.

-- Your financial situation and other underlying facts that may influence the decision.
+- Your financial situation and other underlying facts may influence the decision.

 What are alternatives to filing for bankruptcy?

 One does not necessarily have to file for bankruptcy.
-Some of the alternatives that you can consider include debt management, debt settlement, and looking for additional sources of income while at the same time reducing your consumption.
+Some of the alternatives include debt management, debt settlement, and looking for additional sources of income while at the same time reducing your consumption.

-- The debt management firm creates an account for the applicant to compile their payments into a single, which is then distributed to the creditors.
+- The debt management firm creates an account for the applicant to compile their payments into a single monthly payment.
+Then, this payment is distributed to the creditors.

 - Notify the creditors that the debt management firm will be their primary contact.